m-voit/recipes/README.md

 Recipe books written with LaTeX and the LaTeX package cuisine.

-## Recipe book

-A collection of recipes for cooking meals.

 ## Recipe book cocktails

 A collection of recipes for cocktails.

+## Recipe book cooking

+A collection of recipes for cooking meals.

 ### Latex setup (Portable distributions)